 #3: Easy-to-peel hard-boiled eggs require a specific cooking time.

-You don’t want to boil the eggs for the full 13 minutes or they will be over-cooked.
-The best method is to bring the water to a full boil, carefully lower the eggs in (a fine mesh strainer or spider-skimmer works well), then let them boil for 30 seconds.
+You don't want to boil the eggs for the full 13 minutes or they will be over-cooked.
+The best method is to bring the water to a full boil, carefully lower the eggs in (a fine mesh strainer or spider-skimmer works well), cover the pot, keep the heat on high for 30 seconds.

 After 30 seconds, turn the burner to low and allow them to very gently simmer.
 Trust me, this is essential.

 None of these tips really take much effort—and trust me—it's worth it for shells that practically fall right off the eggs.

 A boiling start for 30 seconds to a very gentle simmer for 13 minutes, then an ice bath at the end makes perfect, easy-to-peel hard-boiled eggs.

 BUT, there are still a few mistakes that will mess up your easy-to-peel hard-boiled eggs.

 What about making a tiny hole at the top of the egg?

 In my experience, making that tiny hole in the shell with a thumbtack actually does help—but only a little.
 If you don't have a thumbtack handy, you don't need to drive to the store to get one just to make easy-to-peel eggs.

 However, if you already have one, use a thumbtack to make a tiny hole at the top of the big end of the egg before boiling (gently press and it will go right through the shell).
 The shells will be that much easier to peel.